joelparkerhenderson/git-commit-message/README.md

 If you and your team prefer other words, that's fine too; use what works for you.

-## Rejecting
+## Reject these formats

-We do reject some kinds of git commit message formats.
-For example, we reject messages that start with a leading tag, or flag, or abbreviation, or link, or tracking number, such as any of these styles:
+We reject some kinds of git commit message formats:

 * [bug] ...
 * (release) ...
 * #12345 ...
-* jira://...
+* jira:// ...
 * docs: ...

-We do reject the typical commit style of projets such as Angular, Commitizen defaults, etc., because these use a leading tag that is sometimes a word, sometimes an abbreviation, sometimes a plural noun, etc. (such as "feat" for feature, "docs" for document, "perf" for improving performance, etc.)
+We reject the commit style of projets such as Angular, Commitizen defaults, etc.

+  * Because these use a leading tag that is sometimes a word, sometimes an abbreviation, sometimes a plural noun, etc.

+  * Examples are using "feat" for feature, "docs" for document, "perf" for performance improvement, etc.

+  * Instead we use "Add" for adding a feature, "Document" for documenting help, "Optimize" for performance improvement, etc.

+  * Active verbs are easier to skim, and easier to use for people from other cultures who may be less-comfortable using English.

+We reject using an id number or URL in the title.

+  * We use fully-qualified URLs in the commit message body.

+  * This is because many of our projects use multiple tracking systems, and multiple ways of launching a URL.

+  * We want URL tracking to be easy to use by a wide range of systems, scripts, and teams.